 Christian Bettstetter is professor for mobile systems at the University of Klagenfurt (Austria).
 He leads the Institute of Networked and Embedded Systems and is also the founding scientific director of Lakeside Labs.
 He has 20 years of experience in academic and industrial research and leadership.
 His work in wireless communications and self-organization in networked systems resulted in 130 scientific publications, four of which are cited more than thousand times.
 He holds master level and doctoral degrees in electrical and information engineering from TU München (Germany).

-Kornelia Lienbacher is secretary in the team of Christian Bettstetter.
+Kornelia Lienbacher is secretary in the team of Christian Bettstetter at the University of Klagenfurt.
 She manages and supports the team with administrative issues, including financial and travel aspects, and communicates with the university’s central administration.

 Evsen Yanmaz is an expert on wireless networking and distributed coordination algorithms with current emphasis on drone networks.
 She holds an MS from SUNY and a PhD in electrical and computer engineering from Carnegie Mellon University (USA).
-Before joining Bettstetter’s team, she was with the Los Alamos National Laboratory.
+Before joining Bettstetter’s team, she was with the Los Alamos National Laboratory (USA).
 Her research led to more than 50 publications.
-She is now a project manager at Lakeside Labs.
+She is a project manager at Lakeside Labs.